Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bộ Công thươngBộ Công thương29/10/2024

-With the current growth momentum, it is forecasted that the total import-export turnover between Vietnam and the Philippines in 2024 will exceed 8 billion USD for the first time, reaching about 8.5 billion USD, of which the trade surplus will be over 3 billion USD.
+With the current growth momentum, it is forecast that the total import-export turnover between Vietnam and the Philippines in 2024 will exceed 8 billion USD for the first time, reaching about 8.5 billion USD, of which the trade surplus will be over 3 billion USD.

-Vietnam's main export item to the Philippine market, rice, has maintained high growth momentum.
+Vietnam's main export item to the Philippine market, rice, has maintained a high growth momentum.
 Vietnam's total rice export turnover to the Philippine market in the first 9 months of 2024 reached 1.98 billion USD, accounting for 42.86% of Vietnam's total export turnover to the Philippine market in the first 9 months of 2024.
 It is forecasted that in the last 3 months of 2024, the Philippines' rice import demand will continue to increase due to increased domestic consumption demand while the Philippines' year-end crop was damaged by natural disasters.

 Source: https://moit.gov.vn/tin-tuc/thi-truong-nuoc-ngoai/kim-ngach-xuat-nhap-khau-hai-chieu-viet-nam-philippines-trong-9-thang-nam-2024.html